hinton-lang/Hinton/README.md

 * Hinton source code is first parsed into an Abstract Syntax Tree (AST), then compiled to bytecode, then interpreted by the VM.
 This is because traversing the AST allows for easier bytecode generation and optimization (optimization strategies will be added later).

-* Hinton stores all variables on the stack.
-There is no concept of a "global" variable in Hinton.
-Variables will be stored this way unless having a different strategy for global variables is needed in the future.

 * Hinton has extra built-in data structures like `Arrays`, `Tuples`, `Iterators`, and `Ranges`.

 * Hinton has extra built-in functions like: